Dhall88/dhall88.github.io/README.md

 Two major classes, Tank and Projectile create the divs and objects that are seen in the program and house the methods responsible for almost all of the computation.

-Projecitle.path(time) is a recursive method that calculates the path of the projectile using classic neutonian physics equations and initial conditions passes as arguments.
+Projecitle.path(time) calculates the path of the projectile using classic neutonian physics equations and initial conditions passed as arguments.

 Tank.ammoSelection(ammoIndex) creates Projectile objects and corresponding divs based on user input.